Supermac30/PID-Accelerated-TD-Learning/README.md

 ## Reproducibility Instructions:
 - 0) Create a directory called outputs in the top level if one doesn't already exist.
-- 1) Change the base directory in the slurm/setup.sh file
+- 1) Change the base directory in the slurm/setup.sh and globals.py files.
-- 2) Change the learning rates to search through at the top of TabularPID/hyperparameter_tests.py if needed
+- 2) Change the learning rates to grid search through at the top of TabularPID/hyperparameter_tests.py if needed.
 - 3) Each slurm/*.sh file is an experiment.
 Change the parameters at the top as desired.
 Some important parameters include:
     - Repeat: The number of times an experiment is repeated on different seeds when calculating the results.
 - 4) Just run the file and the output should be created in the outputs directory.